moudy/backbone.comparator/README.md

 Define an order property on the collection.
 This can be a string or a function that returns a string.

-To sort by a model's attribute `sort: 'lastName'`
+To order by a model's attribute `order: 'lastName'`

-To sort by the result of a method on the model and an '@' `sort: '@fullName'`
+To order by the result of a method on the model and an '@' `order: '@fullName'`

-To fall back to another value in case of a tie add 1 or more fallback values seperated by a comma `sort: 'lastName, firstName'`
+To fall back to another value in case of a tie add 1 or more fallback values seperated by a comma `order: 'lastName, firstName'`

 The order is ascending by default.
-To make it descending add 'desc' to the value `sort: 'lastName desc'`
+To make it descending add 'desc' to the value `order: 'lastName desc'`

-You can change the order direction for fallback values as well `sort:
+You can change the order direction for fallback values as well `order:
 'lastName, firstName desc'`